 Uhm.
 Yes.
-Turns out the dead doctor was ALIVE this whole time.
+It turns out the dead doctor was ALIVE this whole time.
 Poor Hugh.
-He had been trapped in the mycelial network, running away from sentient spores in a sort of “upside down”, just like in Stranger Things.
+He had been trapped in the mycelial network, running away from sentient spores in a sort of “upside down,” just like in Stranger Things.
 He is “rebirthed” by a cocoon of mycelial mumbo-jumbo and is now pristine and very naked.

 Speaking of awards.
 Doug Jones.
 For Mr. Saru.

 Of course, he doesn’t die.
 But we were so close to believing it, it was painful.
 Saru transitions to adulthood.
-Turns out – his species is the predator species and the Ba’ul are the prey.
-Yet through their technological achievements, the Ba’ul have for centuries managed to enslave the Kelpiens, making them believe the natural adulthood process of Vahar’ai is actually the coming of death (so they sacrificed themselves to the Ba’ul).
+It turns out – his species is the predator species, and the Ba’ul are the prey.
+Yet through their technological achievements, the Ba’ul have for centuries managed to enslave the Kelpiens, making them believe the natural adulthood process of Vahar’ ai is actually the coming of death (so they sacrificed themselves to the Ba’ul).